 The Supreme Court of Canada has considered the issue of social host responsibility and left the possibility of finding social hosts liable should a guest be involved in an accident.

 In a recent legal decision, released in February 2017, Wardak v.
 Froom, an Ontario court left open the possibility that a social host could be held responsible if an intoxicated guest becomes injured after leaving their event.
 In that case, the plaintiff left the party on foot, went home and got into his car and was involved in a serious single vehicle accident.
 He sued the hosts of the party he had been drinking at that night.
 The court denied the defendants’ motion to dismiss the case before trial.

-Social hosts may be held liable if an intoxicated guest is injured, even if the hosts did not serve alcohol directly to the individual.
+Social hosts may be held liable if an intoxicated guest is injured, even if the hosts did not serve alcohol or cannabis directly to the individual.
 This is particularly the case if the guest was invited and underage.

 Employers hosting a company party should also be mindful of impaired driving after a company event, as business owners have been found liable for holiday parties that have gotten out of control and caused injury to their employees.
 Unlike social hosts, courts will treat employers in a similar way to a bar that overserves a patron who then drives and causes an accident.